Skip navigation

 I am an Associate Professor in Law and Faculty Director of Quality Assurance (Business & Law).

-I joined Northumbria University as a Lecturer in History in 2017, before moving to Northumbria Law School in 2024.
-I previously held the EHS Eileen Power Research Fellowship at the Institute of Historical Research and research positions at the universities of Oxford and Hull.
+Originally joining Northumbria University as Lecturer in the Humanities Department in 2017, I moved to Northumbria Law School in 2024.
+I previously held the EHS Eileen Power Research Fellowship at the Institute of Historical Research and positions at the universities of Oxford, Birmingham and Hull.
 I am also an Associate Member of the Centre for Workforce Futures at Macquarie University, Sydney, Australia.
 My research interests include gender and small business ownership, bankruptcy, and the law.
-I am the author of Female Entrepreneurship in Nineteenth-Century England: Engagement in the Urban Economy (Palgrave, 2016) and my latest book Deserted Wives and Economic Divorce in Nineteenth Century England and Wales: ‘For Wives Alone’ will be published by Hart Publishing in November 2024.
+I am the author of Female Entrepreneurship in Nineteenth-Century England: Engagement in the Urban Economy (Palgrave, 2016) and my latest book Deserted Wives and Economic Divorce in Nineteenth Century England and Wales: ‘For Wives Alone’ was published by Hart Publishing in November 2024.
+Read the Introduction here for free!

 I have published widely on the interaction between gender and legal and financial institutions, including the edited collections Women and the Land 1500-1900 (Boydell, 2019) and Female Entrepreneurs in the Long Nineteenth Century: A Global Perspective (Palgrave, 2020), and articles in journals including Economic History Review, Business History and the Journal of Legal History.
 My article, ‘Petitions to the Court for Divorce and Matrimonial Causes: A New Methodological Approach to the History of Divorce, 1857–1923’ in the Journal of Legal History was Highly Commended by the judges of the British Records Association’s Harley Prize 2022.